strodgers/epomaker-controller/README.md

 Commands:
-  cycle-light-modes  Cycle through the light modes. list-temp-devices  List available temperature devices with detailed... send-cpu           Send the CPU usage percentage to the Epomaker device. send-temperature   Send the temperature to the Epomaker device. send-time          Send the current time to the Epomaker device. set-rgb-all-keys   Set RGB colour for all keys. start-daemon       Start the CPU daemon to update the CPU usage.
+  cycle-light-modes  Cycle through the light modes. list-temp-devices  List available temperature devices with detailed... send-cpu           Send CPU usage percentage to the Epomaker device. send-temperature   Send a temperature to the Epomaker device. send-time          Send the current time to the Epomaker device. set-rgb-all-keys   Set RGB colour for all keys. start-daemon       Start the CPU daemon to update the CPU usage.